Skip to Content

 Each of the four RNN newsrooms worked with CatchLight Local, a nonprofit visual journalism collaborative focused on producing compelling, community-centered visual journalism.
 Led by Jenny Stratton, the team took the photos, audio and video freelancers gathered from the various locations to build an embeddable slideshow for each story and the collaboration as a whole.

 The Associated Press rounded out the weeklong series with a national look at the financial challenges of maintaining healthcare services in underserved areas while shedding light on policy solutions that could avert future closures.
-Kenya Hunger, an AP health reporter, wove threads of the RNN storylines and on-the-ground interviews throughout the series, linking to each to maximize reach through AP’s global wire.
+Kenya Hunter, an AP health reporter, wove threads of the RNN storylines and on-the-ground interviews throughout the series, linking to each to maximize reach through AP’s global wire.

 The Reach